 In the sequel, \emph{we will only consider homogeneous and binary CMJ processes}, where individuals give birth to a single offspring at times of a Poisson process independent of their life length.
-With the notation of the introduction, $\xi$ is a Poisson process independent of $V$.
-Similarly, \emph{we will only consider} $M/G/1$-PS \emph{queues}, i.e., PS queues with Poisson arrivals and i.i.d.\ service requirements.
+With the notation of the \hyperref[sec1]{Introduction}, $\xi$ is a Poisson process independent of $V$.
+Similarly, \emph{we will only consider} $M/G/1$-PS \emph{queues}, that is, PS queues with Poisson arrivals and i.i.d. service requirements.
 Henceforth, CMJ will stand for homogeneous and binary CMJ, and PS for $M/G/1$-PS.

-In particular, thanks to the memoryless property of the exponential random variable, both a CMJ process and a PS queue can be described by a Markov process living in the state space $\Scal = \bigcup_{n \geq 0} (0,\infty)^n$, the set of finite sequences of positive real numbers.
+In particular, thanks to the memoryless property of the exponential random variable, both a CMJ process and a PS queue can be described by a Markov process living in the state space $\Scal= \bigcup_{n \geq0} (0,\infty)^n$, the set of finite sequences of positive real numbers.
 For a CMJ process the Markovian descriptor keeps track of the residual life lengths of the individuals alive; for a PS queue, it keeps track of the residual service requirements of the customers present in the queue.
 Although for the PS queue we will sometimes refer to this Markov process, we will actually only consider marginals of it, namely the workload process (corresponding to its total mass) and the queue length process (corresponding to the cardinal of its support).
 Thus although studying non-Markovian processes, we avoid the framework of measure valued processes.

-\subsection{Simple Facts about the PS Queue}
+\subsection{Simple facts about the PS queue}

 Let $q$ be the queue length process of a PS queue with unit service capacity, arrival rate $\lambda$ and service distribution~$S$.
 The workload process is the process keeping track of the total amount of work in the system, defined as the sum over all the customers of their residual service requirements.
-Since we assume Poisson arrivals, the workload process is a compensated compound Poisson process with drift~$-1$ and L\'evy measure $\lambda\P(S\in\cdot\,)$, reflected above its past infimum.
+Since we assume Poisson arrivals, the workload process is a compensated compound Poisson process with drift~$-1$ and L\'evy measure $\lambda\P(S\in\cdot)$, reflected above its past infimum.